thyal/Quiz-Game/README.md

 ### Installation
 The first thing you need to do is run the NPM command `npm install`.
 This will install all dependencies.
-This project are running a database with docker.
+The project are running a database with docker.
 So it is needed to build and run the docker image before the solution is ran.
 This can be done with two npm commands.

 The next thing is to run the NPM command `npm run docker-build`.
 **It is very important that you wait for it to finish.**